ChristianReisinger/ButtonMultiplier/README.txt

 	- FButtons: add the number of each F-key that should be recognized by the script, separated by spaces (no new lines!).
 	  Only values from 1 to 24 are allowed

+	- NOTE: AutoHotkey.exe may need to be configured to run as Administrator for some functionality (Properties > Compatibility > "Run as Administrator" checkmark).

  * Add profiles to user\profiles\

 	- The filename can be anything, but must end in ".ahk" (except "Default.ahk" which must exist)